tungsten branding company logo

 2. Branding Considerations

 These are things that find themselves on the list of criteria that don’t really belong there.
 For instance, having alliteration in the words (i.e. Coca Cola, Pay Pal, Best Buy) or having a name that rhymes or having the name start high in the alphabet.
-These are linguistic pluses, nice perks and possible tie-breakers if all things are equal, but they shouldn’t drive the process unless it’s determined that they are truly vital to the outcome.
+These are linguistic pluses, nice perks, and possible tie-breakers if all things are equal, but they shouldn’t drive the process unless it’s determined that they are truly vital to the outcome.

-Once you have both your branding criteria and branding considerations, then make sure you prioritize them.
+Once you have both your branding criteria and branding considerations, make sure you prioritize them.
 You may not get all your wants and needs, so determine which ones are most important.
-Our company name of Tungsten Branding is a metaphor for brilliance, clarity and insight associated with the light bulb.
+Our company name of Tungsten Branding is a metaphor for brilliance, clarity, and insight associated with the light bulb.
 It works on the level of conveying our core attributes and providing a story to tell.
-It doesn’t do well in terms of spelling (Tungsten, Tungston, Tungstin, ect.)
+It doesn’t do well in terms of spelling (Tungsten, Tungston, Tungstin, etc).
 But we were willing to live with that.
 Because we are not a high volume, mass merchant business, the occasional misspell was not a big issue — clients find us if they type anything close.
 For our purposes, it was more important to demonstrate what qualities we bring to the table when naming a new business or developing a brand identity.
 The point is, don’t let a minor issue rule out a potentially strong naming candidate.
-If a potential company name accomplishes 85% of what you want it to do, and the remaining 15% is something not all that vital, (i.e. can’t get the matching 1-800 number with the name) then you have a viable candidate.
+If a potential company name accomplishes 85% of what you want it to do, and the remaining 15% is something not all that vital (i.e. can’t get the matching 1-800 number with the name), then you have a viable candidate.

 Bottom line?
-If you are struggling with a business naming decision, it might be time to itemize, prioritize and then capitalize on a company name that’s the bright choice for you.
+If you are struggling with a business naming decision, it might be time to itemize, prioritize, and then capitalize on a company name that’s the bright choice for you.

-Phil
+BY Phil Davis